brofrims25/cytrilclan/README.md

 A production-ready clan plugin for Paper/Spigot **1.21.x**, built for servers running both Java and Bedrock players (via Geyser/Floodgate).

+## v1.2.0 changelog (join list, clan PVP toggle, placeholder fix)

+- **Fixed: `/clan join` had no way to see who invited you.** `/clan join` with no arguments now lists every clan that currently has a pending invite for you (name, tag, and the exact command to accept), and tab-completing `/clan join <tab>` now suggests those same clan names instead of nothing.
+- **Changed: invite expiry is now 1 hour** (`general.invite-expiry-minutes: 60`
+  in config.yml, was 5) to match how long invites are meant to stay valid.
+  Only officers and the leader can invite - unchanged, already enforced.
+- **Added: `/clan pvp on|off`.** Every member can toggle whether their own clanmates can hit them (and whether they can hit their clanmates).
+This is strictly clan-internal: members of other clans and players with no clan at all are never affected by anyone's setting, in either direction.
+Enforced by a new damage listener that also resolves projectile shooters (arrows, tridents, etc.), not just melee.
+- **Fixed: `%cytrilclan_tag%` showed an empty string for clanless players** instead of "None" like `%cytrilclan_name%` did.
+Both now consistently return "None" (colored and raw variants) when the player isn't in a clan.

+## v1.1.1 changelog (color/tab-list fix pass)

+- **Fixed: `%cytrilclan_name%` / `%cytrilclan_tag%` were plain/uncolored by
+  design** (a previous version deliberately kept them white so other plugins sorting by name wouldn't break).
+This was the actual cause of clan names showing up white in Tab/nametag plugins - they were almost certainly wired to the plain placeholder instead of the colored one. **These two placeholders are now colored by default** (the common expectation for a Tab plugin config).
+Uncolored versions are still available as `%cytrilclan_name_raw%` / `%cytrilclan_tag_raw%` for anything that sorts or compares the value. `%cytrilclan_name_colored%` / `%cytrilclan_tag_colored%` are kept working as aliases for anyone already using them.
+- **Fixed: Bold never actually rendered.** The bold code (`&l`) was being placed *before* the color code (e.g. `&l&6ClanName`).
+In vanilla Minecraft formatting, a color code resets any style codes that came before it, so that string silently rendered as non-bold gold - the "Tebal (Bold)" toggle in the name-style picker had no visible effect.
+Fixed the ordering to color-then-style (`&6&lClanName`) in both the actual clan name/tag formatting and the picker's live preview.

+If clan names still don't show color in your Tab plugin after this fix, double check: (1) your Tab plugin config uses `%cytrilclan_name%` (or `_colored`), not `%cytrilclan_name_raw%`; (2) run `/papi reload` after updating so PlaceholderAPI re-registers the expansion; (3) some Tab plugins have their own setting to enable/allow color codes coming from placeholder output (sometimes called "translate colors" or "parse placeholders") - check that plugin's own config if colors still don't show.

 ## v1.1 changelog (review & hardening pass)

 - **Fixed: item loss via drag-and-drop.** Every read-only GUI (bank withdraw,